Mapping the Structure and Evolution of Software Testing Research Over the Past Three Decades: Background and Related Work

 \subsection{Bibliometrics and Co-Word Analysis}

 Bibliometric analysis is ``the application of mathematical and statistical methods to books and other means of communication''~\cite{pritchard1969statistical}.
-Bibliometric studies perform quantitative analysis of published literature and its associated metadata---e.g., keywords, authors, institutions, and citations---in order to identify patterns of publication within a research field ~\cite{de2009bibliometrics}.
-Bibliometric analysis enables researchers to examine the body of literature in a specific research field in order to identify major research themes~\cite{vogel2013dynamic}.
-Such analysis is often combined with mapping techniques to visualize the hidden structures in the metadata of a particular research field~\cite{donthu2020forty}.
-The most common analysis methods used include citation-based analysis, co-word analysis (also known as keyword co-occurrence analysis), and co-authorship analysis~\cite{van2014visualizing}.
-In this study, we focus primarily on co-word analysis.
+Bibliometric studies perform quantitative analysis of publications and associated metadata---e.g., keywords, authors, institutions, and citations---to identify themes and patterns within a research field~\cite{de2009bibliometrics}.
+Such analysis is often combined with mapping techniques to visualize hidden structures in the metadata of a particular field~\cite{donthu2020forty}.
+The most common analysis methods used include citation-based, co-word (also known as keyword co-occurrence), and co-authorship analysis~\cite{van2014visualizing}.
+We focus on co-word analysis.

-Natural language processing and text mining techniques are used in co-word analysis to discover the most meaningful noun phrases in a collection of documents and visualize the relationship of the words in a two-dimensional map.~\cite{Peters93:CoWord}.
-In this map, the terms co-occur are connected, with stronger co-occurrence resulting in a ``closer'' placement.
-Co-word analysis is often based on the co-occurrence of keywords---that is, on the number of research publications where two keywords are used together to describe the research being reported~\cite{whittaker1989history}.
-By discovering the existence and measuring the strength of the keyword co-occurrence, co-word analysis reveals and visualizes the connections between published research studies in the field~\cite{su2010mapping}.
-Since keywords are then used to succinctly verbalize the context of the research article, co-word analysis is a powerful means to explore the structure of a research field and identify its trends~\cite{Ding13:References}.
+In co-word analysis, natural language processing and text mining techniques are used to discover the most meaningful noun phrases in a collection of documents and visualize their meaning in a two-dimensional map~\cite{Peters93:CoWord}.
+In this map, co-occurring terms are connected, with ``closer'' placement resulting from stronger co-occurrence.
+Co-word analysis is generally based on the number of research publications where two keywords are used together to describe the research performed~\cite{whittaker1989history}.
+Because keywords succinctly capture the context of a publication, co-word analysis is an effective method of revealing connections between publications~\cite{su2010mapping} and identifying trends in a field~\cite{Ding13:References}.